-You should understand the steps to getting a divorce in South Carolina before you file.
-We can help you prepare for this big life change and ensure that you get what you deserve during this difficult period.
+This article will help you prepare for this significant life change and ensure you get what you deserve during this challenging period.

 Qualifications for a Divorce in South Carolina

-- You or your spouse have lived in the state for at least one year prior to your court filing.
+- You or your spouse have lived in the state for at least one year before your court filing.

-- You have both lived in the state for at least three months prior to your court filing.
+- You have both lived in the state for at least three months before your court filing.

-South Carolina offers no-fault divorces that simplify the legal proceedings.
+SC offers no-fault divorces that simplify legal proceedings.
 To qualify, you must meet these three requirements:

 - You may not have any shared marital property or debt.
 If you do, you agree on how to divide these things.